Lash Serum Meets Mascara In Kosas' New Beauty Launch

 Final Takeaways...

-As someone who tends to live by drugstore mascaras (L'Oréal Lash Paradise is a forever fave), I understand that $26 is a lot to drop on a mascara.
+As someone who tends to live by drugstore mascaras (L'Oréal Lash Paradise is a forever fave), I understand that £24 is a lot to drop on a mascara.
 However, as someone who also takes obsessive care of her lashes (I don't wear mascara daily, and if I do, I treat 'em to a tiny bit of argan oil before bed), the actually-good-for-your-lashes aspect of this product really appeals to me!
 Plus, lash serums are pretty expensive, TBH.
-My advice: If you're not a serious mascara stan, wait for the brand to drop the mini version, which retails for a more palatable $13.
+My advice: If you're not a serious mascara stan, wait for the brand to drop the mini version, which is a little cheaper.